AlexLietard/otpsy/README.md

 ### 2. Visualisation

 The Otpsy package enables users to effortlessly and dynamically visualize outliers across multiple columns and methods simultaneously.
 This feature facilitates a comprehensive understanding of data distribution and threshold through histograms or scatter plots.
-The visualisation is running on plotly and.
+The visualisation is running on plotly and dash.
 To do that, use the method visualise() on the sample object (see below or the docs for more details).

 ### 3. Easy Computation for Multiple Columns Testing